-More than 300,000 motor vehicles are registered or reregistered in the ACT annually.
+More than 285,000 motor vehicles are registered or reregistered in the ACT annually.
 If you own a motor vehicle, you are required to buy compulsory third-party (CTP) insurance every year as part of the vehicle registration process.

-Without CTP insurance, if you were found to be at fault in a car accident and other people were injured, you would personally be responsible for the compensation costs arising from those injuries, which could amount to many thousands, sometimes hundreds of thousands of dollars.
+CTP insurance covers other people (including pedestrians, passengers, pillion riders and cyclists) injured in an accident with a motor vehicle where they can prove someone else was at fault.
+It does not cover accidents where fault cannot be proven.
+Without CTP insurance, if you were found to be at fault in a car accident and other people were injured, you would personally be responsible for the compensation costs arising from those injuries.
+This could amount to many thousands, sometimes hundreds of thousands of dollars.
 If you could not pay, the injured people could be left without a way to recover their loss and manage their injuries.
-This is why CTP insurance is compulsory in every state and territory in Australia.
+This is why CTP insurance is compulsory in every state and territory in Australia